lab milestones social science teaching communication & outreach

 Renée was a guest on an episode of the UvA Podcast "Net Echt" to talk about the new Jurassic World movie.
 There are worse homework assignments than having to watch a movie in Tuschinski!

 This combined everything that Renée holds dear (science, movies and screenwriting), so this was really an exciting opportunity for outreach.
-Stay tuned for when the episode launches later this year!

 17 July, 2025